tuxmason/zinja/README.md

 Zinja is a set of Makefiles and patches designed to automate the process of building a custom Linux distribution.

-Zinja generates a cross toolchain which is used to build tools for the target filesystem.
-Zinja uses modified build rules and base patches from the CLFS project.
+Zinja-64 generates a cross toolchain that is used to build a 64-bit filesystem.

+Zinja uses custom build rules and base patches from the CLFS project.
 Also incorporated are some patches from various projects, namely, Alpine, Gentoo and Openwrt.

 Features
 --------
-- uClibc cross toolchain
+- Musl lib C
 - root filesystem and kernel compilation
 - support for ARM and Intel architectures